shyss18/react-hero-app/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# URL

+This project is hosted by Github Pages - https://shyss18.github.io/react-hero-app/

 ## Available Scripts

 In the project directory, you can run:

+### `npm run deploy`

+Deploy application to Github Pages

 ### `npm start`